 What are the results of intuition training?

-Finally, we increasingly start to understand more clearly, the many correlations between ourself, our past, our present environment, and our future.
-Here, we can work on the keys to act in difficult and unexpected situations.
-Those keys lie inside each of us, and have nothing in common with the ‘methods’ or ‘tools’ we might apply in any other given circumstance.
+Finally, we increasingly start to understand more clearly, the many correlations between ourselves, our past, our present environment, and our future.
+Here, we can work on the keys that allow us to act in difficult and unexpected situations.
+Those keys lie inside each of us and have nothing in common with the ‘methods’ or ‘tools’ we might apply in any other given circumstance.

 Only at this third stage have we truly trained our intuition.
 Intuition here means that there is no gap between our thinking and our actions, and that a specific action or response is precisely what makes sense in the moment.
 Both are done consciously.
 Thinking and action have a clear and meaningful relationship.
 Intuitive Pedagogy is not primarily about adaptation to the outer world (i.e. a professional life).
 It is a training for the human being as a whole.